HimesGroup/snpsettest/README.md

 use genotype data of all individuals.
 It would be sufficient to randomly select 1,000 unrelated individuals for inferring pairwise LD correlations among common SNPs).
-Otherwise, you could use publicly available data, such as the 1000 Genomes (please see the companion vignette for [processing the 1000 Genomes data](reference_1000Genomes.html)).
+Otherwise, you could use publicly available data, such as the 1000 Genomes.
 This package accepts PLINK 1 binary files (.bed, .bim, .fam) as an input.
 We can use `read_reference_bed` to read them into R.

 ``` r
 # Path to .bed file